 The American Society for Testing and Materials standard ASTM F2170 is a moisture measurement benchmark when installing finished floor products and coatings on concrete.
-It recognizes MC test methodology with relative humidity (RH) as its guide.
-When ambient RH rises, concrete can actually absorb MC; when ambient RH drops, concrete emits MC.
+It recognizes moisture test methodology with relative humidity (RH) as its guide.
+When ambient RH rises, concrete can actually absorb moisture; when ambient RH drops, concrete emits moisture.
 Therefore, ambient RH is one influencing factor in the drying time which is required to ensure concrete slab stability and performance.
 In addition, internal RH levels give the best possible indicator of slab readiness for the proposed flooring or finish.
 ASTM F2170 solidifies RH testing as a viable way of determining concrete slab moisture.

 Water vapor migrates from the bottom of concrete slabs to the surface in order to evaporate while the slab hydrates (hardens).
-And while curing (the chemical combination of the mix that leads to hardening) progresses at a steady rate, drying (the process of letting MC leave the mixture) does not.
+And while curing (the chemical combination of the mix that leads to hardening) progresses at a steady rate, drying (the process of letting moisture leave the mixture) does not.
 As has already been mentioned, drying time is dependent on ambient conditions, among other factors.
-From inside the slab to its surrounding environment, MC exercises influence over concrete dryness.
+From inside the slab to its surrounding environment, moisture exercises influence over concrete dryness.

 Compatible Flooring Products